FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-S2H.md

     "title": "System to Human transfer sites",
     "linkTitle": "System to Human transfer sites",
     "weight": "270"
-}You can use a System to Human transfer site to send files to email recipients. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> sends a notification email to the recipients from the email address specified in the **Email Contact** field of the user settings.
-If the email is not set, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> does not send the notification email and logs an error.
+}You can use a System to Human transfer site to send files to email recipients. {{< SecureTransport/componentshortname  >}} sends a notification email to the recipients from the email address specified in the **Email Contact** field of the user settings.
+If the email is not set, {{< SecureTransport/componentshortname  >}} does not send the notification email and logs an error.

 A recipient of a notification email retrieves the file based on the security level specified.
 In some cases, the recipient clicks a link in the notification email to retrieve the file.
-In other words, the recipient must log in to ST Web Client or one of the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Email Plug-ins and the user logs in to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to retrieve the files.
+In other words, the recipient must log in to ST Web Client or one of the {{< SecureTransport/companyname  >}} Email Plug-ins and the user logs in to {{< SecureTransport/componentshortname  >}} to retrieve the files.
 The notification email is from the email address specified in the **Email Contact** field of the user settings.
-If the email is not set, the If the security level allows, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> enrolls the user, creating an account.
+If the email is not set, the If the security level allows, {{< SecureTransport/componentshortname  >}} enrolls the user, creating an account.

 You can use hardcoded values, expressions in the supported expression language, or a combination of both to complete the fields indicated by a vertical yellow bar.
 For more information about expressions, see <a href="../../../c_st_expressionlanguage" class="MCXref xref">Expression Language</a>.